minetest-mods-camp/minetest_findbiome/README.md

 - paramat (MIT License)
 - Wuzzy (MIT License)

-See license.txt for license information.
+This mod is free software.
+See `license.txt` for license information.

 This mod is based on the algorithm of the "spawn" mod from Minetest Game 5.0.0.